Every Home We Sell Gets:

 The day you’ve been waiting for has arrived — the closing!
 We’ll be right by your side during these final steps, engaging with the buyer’s agent and lending institutions to ensure all requirements are met, inspections are performed, financing is approved on time, and all the necessary disclosure documents are provided.
 Then, sign on the dotted line, and congratulations!
 You’ve just sold your home!

-Your home is your biggest investment and your most cherished possession, so choose a real estate agent who is proven, knowledgeable, and has a philosophy that you agree with.
+Your home is your biggest investment and your most cherished possession, so choose a real estate agent who is proven and knowledgeable.

 • Are you full-time or part time?